AlexJReid/blog/content/posts/bigtable-filtering.md

 Both solutions are unable to support jumping to arbitrary pages, instead treating the reverse-chronological stream of comments like a tape that gets started, paused, cued and stopped.

-The next post will explore the final approach - parallel scanning a separate index and gathering the results.

-_Corrections and comments are most welcome.
+_Corrections and comments are most welcome_.